 (Offered as HIST 475 [AS] and ASLC 475) The practice of history has been reshaped over several decades by a series of theoretical turns that cut across the humanities: the cultural turn, the linguistic turn, and transnational turn.
 Historians now grapple with a number of "posts" (post-structuralism, post-modernism, post-colonialism), "news" (the new imperial history, the new humanities, the new environmental history) and "criticals" (critical regionalism, critical race studies, critical Asian studies) as we read, write, and teach history.
 This seminar will grapple with a number of these theoretical provocations and examine their application to the writing of history.
 The syllabus pairs a theoretical reading with a historical monograph applying the same theme--ideology, time, the social, etc.--to modern Japan.
 Assignments include weekly responses, presentations, an annotated bibliography, and a final paper.
 Students wishing to fulfill the seminar paper requirement may opt to write a research paper.
 One class meeting per week.

-(Offered as HIST 477 [AS] and ASLC 462 [J]) The fifteen years of war conducted by Japan—variously referred to as the Pacific War, the Great East Asian War, the Fifteen-year War, World War II, and the Asian-Pacific War—continue to shape the politics and diplomacy of Asia.
-This seminar examines how the experiences of war during the 1930s and 1940s are captured in the memory and history of Japan, East Asia, and the United States.
-The principal questions guiding our discussions will be: What is the relationship between history and memory in our media-saturated world?
+(Offered as HIST 477 [AS] and ASLC 462 [J].)
+The fifteen years of war initiated by Japan—variously referred to as the Pacific War, the Great East Asian War, the Fifteen-year War, World War II, and the Asian-Pacific War—continue to shape the politics and diplomacy of Asia.
+This seminar examines the historiographic challenges that arise from the war in the memory and history of Japan, East Asia, and the United States.
+The principal questions guiding the seminar will be: What is the relationship between history and memory in our media-saturated world?
 How are the memory and history of war intertwined in both national and international politics?
 What forms of memory have been included and excluded from dominant historical narratives and commemorative devices?
 What role can the academic discipline of history play in these controversies?
-The goal of the seminar will be to immerse ourselves in a critical conversation and to produce self-directed research projects.
-To that end, scholarly monographs, edited volumes, oral history, literature, and film will guide our discussion.
+The goal of the seminar will be to immerse ourselves in a critical conversation and to produce archival research projects.
+To that end, scholarly monographs, edited volumes, oral history, literature, and film will guide our discussions.
 Active class participation, ungraded writing exercises, and one research paper (20~25 pages) will be required.
 One class meeting per week.Limited to 18 students.
 Not open to first-year students.
 Spring semester.
-Professor Maxey.2016-17: Not offered
+Professor Maxey.2017-18: Offered in Spring 2018

 (Offered as HIST 488 [AF] and BLST 321 [A]) There were numerous rebellions against the state during the period of European colonial rule, and violent resistance to state authority has continued to characterize political life in many post-colonial African countries.
 This seminar will examine the development of several outbreaks of violence in Africa in the colonial and post-colonial periods to explore important questions in a comparative context.
 We will look at the economic, social, religious, and political roots of these disturbances; at the challenges faced both by rebel groups attempting to gain a foothold and by states with a fragile hold on ruling authority; and at the social disruptions caused by the participation of child and youth soldiers in various conflicts.
 We will also discuss the problems historians face in trying to narrate and analyze revolts whose strength often emerged from their protean character, and the legends and rumors that frequently swirled around violent revolts and their role in the construction of historical narratives.
 The events studied will include the Maji-maji rebellion in German-controlled Tanganyika in 1906-1907; the first (1896-1897) and second (1960-1980) Chimurengas (revolts) in southern Rhodesia/Zimbabwe; the widespread revolt in the 1980s and '90s in South Africa against the apartheid regime; and the Lord’s Resistance Army in northern Uganda in the late 1990s.
 Students will each write a 20- to 25-page research paper on an individually chosen topic as a final project; in addition there will be frequent, shorter writing assignments throughout the semester.
 There will be one class meeting per week.